guillermocontp/recommendation-system/README.md

 The goal of this sprint project is to analyse Billboard data from the last 25 years, combined with Spotify Track Audio data.
 ---

 Main question:
 - What makes a hit song?

 Sub questions:
-- How long does a hit song maintain its position on the billboards?
-- Do hit songs have seasonal trends?
-- What is the "musical fingerprint" (song attribite) of hit songs (according to billboards)?
-- What is the current "musical fingerprint" (song attribite) of hit songs (according to spotify popularity score)?
+- What is the overal "musical fingerprint" of a hit song?
+- How has the "musical fingerprint" changed over the years?
+- Is there sesonal trends to the "musical fingerprint" (for example summer vs christmas)?
+- Is there a correlation between billboard charts and Spotifys popularity score? (and sesonal trends)
+- Is there a correlation between billboard charts and artists (and sesonal trends)
+- Is there a correlation between billboard charts and genre? (and sesonal trends)
 - Is there a difference to the "musical fingerprints" within the top 10% and bottom 10%?
-- Is there seasonality to the "musical fingerprints" (monthly, weekly)?
-- Has the "musical fingerprint" changed over the years?

 ---
 Requirements: